 "Give sorrow words; the grief that does not speak knits up the o-er wrought heart and bids it break." - William Shakespeare, Macbeth

 "We bereaved are not alone.
-We belong to the largest company in all the world-the company of those who have known suffering." - Helen Keller, We Bereaved
+We belong to the largest company in all the world-the company of those who have known suffering." - Helen Keller

 "The best thing one can do when it's raining is to let it rain." - Henry Wadsworth Longfellow

 "Even death is not to be feared by one who has lived wisely." - Buddha

 "The reality is that you will grieve forever.
 You will not 'get over' the loss of a loved one; you'll learn to live with it.
 You will heal, and you will rebuild yourself around the loss you have suffered.
 You will be whole again, but you will never be the same.
 Nor should you be the same, nor would you want to." - Elisabeth Kubler-Ross